North Ferriby F.C.: History

 North Ferriby United were wound up by the High Court in March 2019, with their 2018–19 season record in the Northern Premier League Premier Division expunged.
-North Ferriby F.C. were established as a replacement, playing at the previous club's Grange Lane ground.
-The club were recognised by the Football Association and entered the Northern Counties East League for the 2019–20 season.
+North Ferriby F.C. was established as a replacement, playing at the previous club's Grange Lane ground.
+The club was recognised by the Football Association and entered the Northern Counties East League for the 2019–20 season.